ufcg-lsd/computer-systems-reading/README.md

 # serverless-reading
-A list of relevante Serverless computing papers; commented.
+A list of relevant Serverless computing papers.